 Terrain editing tools in the Inspector

-See in Glossary provides five options to adjust your Terrain:
+The toolbar provides five options to adjust your Terrain:

 Select the paintbrush icon to access painting tools, which allow you to modify the Terrain.
 Use the cursor to sculpt the height of the Terrain, or paint texture onto the Terrain.
 Choose from several built-in Brush shapes, or define your own Brush using a texture.
 You can also change the size and opacity (the strength of the applied effect) of the Brush.
 Once you’ve defined the properties, your cursor takes the shape of the selected Brush.
 Click or drag on the Terrain to create different shapes and textures.